pySin/SQL-class-analysis-automation/README.md

 2. A script that finds the closest combination to a target combination.
 The resembling combination must have at least 1 different class value for any of the class columns(combination_resemble.py).

+3. Find the sum of the difference for all the proteins from one combination with all other combinations from 'protein_levels_comb.csv'.
+The original data comes from https://www.kaggle.com/ruslankl/mice-protein-expression.
+Every protein from the 77 examined has different concentration value for every unique combination.
+The differences of all 77 proteins are summed to result in an overall difference('sum_comb_resemble.py').

 ## Technologies used:

 * MySQL Workbench